emmanueltouzery/blog/posts/2018-04-07-prelude-type-guards.md

 Keep in mind that also Option offers a `filter` method.
 So what we do here, is that we lookup an html element in the DOM, by the id "myCanvas".
 But if there's no element by that name in the DOM, we'll get back `null`, so we use `Option` to encode that.
-Next, what `getElementById` returns us is a `HTMLElement`.
+Also note that `getElementById` returns us a `HTMLElement`.

 So our next step is to make sure we're in fact dealing with a canvas element, using `instanceOf(HTMLCanvasElement)`.
-But here's the trick: that call to filter will not only make sure that we are dealing with a canvas element, but also change the type of the Option..
+But here's the trick: that call to filter will not only make sure that we are dealing with a canvas element (if not we'll get a `None` after the filter), but also change the type of the Option..
 After the call, typescript we'll know that we're dealing with an `Option<HTMLCanvasElement>`, not anymore an `Option<HTMLElement>`!
 That's the magic of type guards.